13-Peripherals

 After the Silentype printer was released in 1979, Apple looked for another printer that would produce better, more permanent output than could be achieved with a thermal printer.
 One of the main problems with thermal paper was that with time the printing could fade, especially if cellophane tape was used on the paper.
 The Apple Dot Matrix Printer was released in October 1982 for $699.
 Made from a modified C. Itoh printer, it was one of the first few dot-matrix printers that sold for under $1,000.
 Apple needed it as a better quality printer than the Silentype to help promote the Apple III as a business computer.
 More importantly, it was chosen by Apple because it was capable of doing heavy-duty graphics reproduction (such as output from the Apple Lisa computer, still in development at that time).
 Known also as the Apple DMP, it used a custom ROM programmed by Apple to control the printer’s features.[60]

 The Apple ImageWriter was released in December 1983 as the successor to the Apple DMP.
-Also made by C. Itoh, it had a faster print speed (120 cps), and could print in eight different pitches (character widths).
+Also made by C. Itoh, the ImageWriter had a faster print speed (120 cps), and could print in eight different pitches (character widths).
 It was a very reliable, sturdy printer, and sold originally for $675.
 Later, a wide carriage version whose abilities were otherwise identical was made available.
-It was replaced by the ImageWriter II in September 1985.
-The original Apple DMP and the ImageWriter I came in the same beige color as the Apple II, II Plus, and IIe.
-The ImageWriter II was the same platinum color as the Apple IIGS and the newer Macintosh computers.
-Styled a little differently, the ImageWriter II could do everything the original ImageWriter could do, plus it was capable of printing MouseText characters and could print in color (using a special multicolored ribbon).[63],[64]
+The ImageWriter II replaced both in September 1985.
+While the original Apple DMP and the ImageWriter I came in the same beige color as the Apple II, II Plus, and IIe, the ImageWriter II was the same platinum color as the Apple IIGS and the newer Macintosh computers.
+Styled a little differently, the ImageWriter II could do everything the original ImageWriter could do, plus it was capable of printing MouseText characters and could print in color (using a special multicolored ribbon).[78],[79]

 As part of its promotion of The Apple IIc, a new printer was released.
 The Apple Scribe came in the same “Snow White” color as the IIc and was low in cost at $299.
 It was a thermal printer, but was a significant advancement over the old Silentype.
 It could print on regular paper (instead of special heat sensitive paper), and could print in four colors.
-It could do this using a unique heat-transfer method and a wax-impregnated ribbon.
-It could print in a “near letter quality” mode (with overlapping dots) at 50 cps, and a draft and graphics mode (80 cps).
+It did this using a unique heat-transfer method and a wax-impregnated ribbon.
+Utilizing overlapping dots, the Scribe could print in a “near letter quality” mode at 50 cps (characters per second), and a draft and graphics mode at 80 cps.
 Its major limitation, however, was a print quality that overall was often not as good as some dot-matrix printers, and a ribbon that was expensive and needed to be replaced too often.
-The Scribe was eventually discontinued due to these problems and low sales.[65]
+The Scribe was eventually discontinued due to these problems and low sales.[80]

 In 1984 Hewlett-Packard introduced the LaserJet laser printer.
 This was a significant breakthrough in printer quality, and was capable of producing documents that looked professionally typeset.
 Apple decided to develop its own laser printer, and in January of 1985 released the LaserWriter.
 Although not speedy printers (with best output at four pages a minute by the early 1990s), and very expensive (over $2,000), they were popular with those who wanted high quality printing.
 At Apple, the new LaserWriter was supported only on the Macintosh, but since the printer did its work through a page description language called “PostScript”, it was entirely possible for an Apple II to print on a laser printer.
 It was only necessary to learn the PostScript language, create a file that gave the necessary commands, and send that file to the printer through a serial interface card.
 Don Lancaster, long-time Apple II supporter and hacker, wrote a series of articles called “Ask The Guru” in the magazine Computer Shopper, and he gave many examples of using a laser printer with an Apple II.